Snow Leopard Commando Unit: Notable operations

 The SLCU, along with Beijing Municipal Public Security Bureau's SWAT unit (under the Ministry of Public Security (MPS)), was tasked with many of the security responsibilities of the 2008 Summer Olympics.

 SWCU operators have been deployed to Afghanistan and Iraq to protect Chinese diplomatic personnel.

-In 2011, the SLCU was deployed to Xinjiang to support alleged counter-terror police operations and, according to the Public Security Bureau of Xinjiang, for "detecting and eliminating" what it called "unsafe elements" and to "crack down illegal religious activities" in the context of the China-Eurasian Expo convention.
+In 2011, the SLCU was deployed to Xinjiang to support counter-terror police operations and provide security for the China-Eurasian Expo convention.